sekyurra/studium/docs/01-guides/01-crafting/04-gearsets.md

 This process is **ASTRONOMICALLY FUCKING EXPENSIVE**!

 Be prepared to devote many hours and incredible amounts of resources to crafting collectables in order to get enough scrips to afford the amount of materia you're likely to need.
-Buying materia from the market board is, of course, an alternative, but be prepared to shell out millions upon millions of gil by the time you're finished.
+Buying materia from the market board is, of course, an alternative, but be prepared to shell out **millions upon millions of gil** (and a frighteningly large share of your sanity) by the time you're finished.

 If you've decided to go this route after all, I salute you, and may the odds be ever in your favor.
 :::